 What Causes Tight Shoulders?
 Reasons and Gentle Relief

 What causes tight shoulders is usually everyday habit, not injury: desk hours, stress, shallow breathing, and old holding patterns.
-Here is why they grip, plus a short lesson to help them let go.
+Here is why they grip, plus a short practice to help them let go.

 In short